ajunlonglive/MoroutinesProject/Docs/README_EN.md

     }
 }
 ```
 But if you try to run this code, nothing happens.
-This is because the `Moroutine.Create` method creates a coroutine and returns it, but does not start its execution process.
+This is because the `Moroutine.Create` method creates a moroutine and returns it, but does not start its execution process.

-### Run advanced coroutine
+### Run moroutine
 You can run it by calling the `Run` method as in the example below.
 ```c#
 var mor = Moroutine.Create(TickEnumerator());